 Why does Kona Pilates and Pilates Academy Internatioal have so many more classroom hours?
 We believe that the hours in the classroom are the MOST important as this is where each student learns the goal of each exercise, which muscles and joints are working, proper execution of each exercise, how to modify each exercise for each individual client and body type, and has the opportunity for further inquiry with the Pilates trainer during classroom time.

 So students of Pilates beware!
 You get what you pay for when investing in your education (as well as clients investing in their personal education via Pilates and you).
 We see ourselves as the Harvard of Pilates training programs.
 Work with us or one of our graduates and you'll immediately understand why.
 It's the Kona Pilates difference.

 Laura Crittendon LMT, studio co-owner, is our Licensed Instructor Trainer with Pilates Academy International in New York City since 2007.

 Laura offers private and duet Pilates training courses (groups of 3 are available occasionally available).
 Laura is also able to bring a teacher training to YOUR facility.
-Just shoot Laura an email for inquiry.
+Email Laura with your inquiry.

 Did you know that Joseph Pilates taught all of his instructors privately?
 This way the coursework can be given and refined at the speed that each student needs to fully integrate and understand it.
 We work with YOU.
-Class times are generally on Saturdays or Wednesday afternoons.
+Class times are generally on Wednesday afternoons and Thursday mornings.

 If you are interested, please contact Laura for more information.
 The easist way to reach Laura is via email.